DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 3. Move the two wires we just disconnected from the motor shield and connected them to the B+ and B- Screw terminals of the IBT_2.
 If you will be using power districts or wanting to connect the main and prog tracks together when prog is not in use, keep the polarity of the rails the same with reference to each other.
 In other words, if you connect + to the left rail, then always keep + on the rail to the left as viewd from a train sitting on the track.
 We need to keep the phase of the DCC signal in sync between power districts.

-4. Connect or solder a resistor (see alternate method using a current sense board below)
+4. Option = You may need to connect or solder a 1k resistor between pin 5 or 6 and ground on the IBT_2 (see alternate method using a current sense board below).
+There is already a 1k resistor on both boards, but if there isn't we will need to install our own.
+Below we will cover how to know.

 5. Select your IBT_2 board in the config.h file

 6. Upload the new sketch to your Arduino Mega

-7. Use the following table to connect pins from the Arduino Mega to the IBT_2:
+Use the following diagrams to connect pins from the Arduino Mega to the IBT_2:

 +--------------+-----------------------------+
 |  Arduino     |           IBT_2             |